Criminal Injury Compensation Advice

 Find out in a question and answer from an online visitor how to get criminal injury compensation advice for an incident overseas whilst on holiday.

-How can I get criminal injury compensation advice for an attack on my son which happened whilst on holiday abroad?
+How can I get legal advice, help and assistance for claiming compensation for an attack on my son which happened whilst on holiday abroad?

 My 13 year old son was attacked on holiday abroad by an adult with a pool cue.
 He suffered a fractured nose and a detached retina – we have hospital and police reports of the incident, but we do not know who the attacker was.

 The best way to get criminal injury compensation advice for an incident which happened on holiday whilst abroad is to follow the following steps:

 1. Contact the Criminal Injury Compensation Authority in Great Britain for advice about injuries abroad

 The GB Criminal Injury Compensation Authority can give you advice about making a claim abroad although it can not make the claim for you.